The Secret of the Guarantors for the Giving of the Torah: From the Mouths of Babes and Sucklings

 Israel asked: "Who are those who have never committed a sin in their lives and owe You nothing?
 For is there a tzaddik on earth who does good and never sins?"
 Hashem said to them: "The infants!
 Bring Me all your infants; I want to speak with them."

-Immediately, they brought before Him all the infants and all the pregnant mothers.
-The Midrash describes a tremendous wonder: Suddenly, the wombs of all the pregnant mothers became transparent like a shining glass mirror.
-The fetuses and infants saw Hashem, and He began to speak with them directly.
+Immediately, all the infants and all the pregnant mothers were brought before Him.
+The Midrash describes a tremendous wonder: suddenly, all the bellies of the pregnant mothers became transparent like a shining glass mirror.
+The fetuses and the infants saw Hashem, and He began to speak with them directly.

 Hashem said to them: "Do you agree to be guarantors for your fathers?
 Know that if they do not fulfill the Torah, you will be held accountable for them and punished."
 All the infants and fetuses answered: "Yes!"

-Midrash Tehillim says: At that moment, all the fetuses disconnected from the umbilical cord that bound them to their mothers.
+The Midrash Tehillim says: At that moment, all the fetuses detached from the umbilical cord that connected them to their mothers.
 Hashem went through the Ten Commandments with them, utterance by utterance.
-He asked them: "'I am Hashem your God...'
+He asked them: "I am Hashem your God...
 Do you agree to this utterance?
 Do you agree to be stoned, burned, and slaughtered if your fathers do not accept this utterance?"
 The infants answered: "Yes!"

-So He asked them regarding "You shall have no other gods," regarding Shabbos, and regarding every single utterance.
-The infants accepted upon themselves all the punishments of the Torah with love, and cried out: "We want to see the holy Torah already, and we are ready to die for our fathers!"
+So He asked them about "You shall have no other gods," about the Shabbat, and about each and every utterance.
+The infants accepted upon themselves all the punishments of the Torah with love, and cried out: "We already want to see the holy Torah, and we are ready to die for our fathers!"

-This is the secret of the verse, "Out of the mouths of babes and sucklings You have established strength."
+This is the secret of the verse, "Out of the mouth of babes and sucklings You have established strength."
 In the merit of the mouths of the infants who signed the guarantee, the Torah was given.
 After the Ten Commandments, all the infants reconnected to the umbilical cord, opened their mouths, and began to sing a song of praise.
-From here we learn how immense is the holiness of Jewish children, who precede us by light-years of holiness and purity even from the womb.
+From here we learn how tremendous the holiness of the children of Israel is, as they precede us by light-years of holiness and purity even from the womb.

 Part 3 of 4 — Lesson No. 21